cdesouza02/Lab-Notebook/Weekly Tasks/Summer_2024_Agenda.md

 - [x] read BEACHES info packet
 - [ ] look into renting a suit, hood, and gloves from undersea divers, and invoice
 - [ ] following conda tutorial on computer and unity
-- [ ] drain the bleach and wash waste
+- [x] drain the bleach and wash waste
+- [ ] neutralize NaOH solution

 June 2-7
 - [ ] Northeastern Workshop 2-5